Athlon Binoculars ; Are They The Titans Of The Optics World?

 • Waterproof and fog proof

-The cheapest of all the Athlon binoculars are the News.
+The cheapest of all the Athlon binoculars are the Neos.
 In this series, you get a mixture of Porro and roof prism binoculars of varying sizes.
 Because of their budget price tags, the Neos do not match the performance of their pricier counterparts.

 Under the Neos name are six different binoculars.
 They are the Neos 12X50, 10X50, 10X42, 8X42, 8X32, and 10X32.
 Both the 10X50 and 12X50 are Porro prism binoculars and are therefore significantly bulkier weighing 33.5 ounces.